apache/dubbo-go-samples/helloworld/README.md

 # Helloworld for Dubbo-go 3.0

-For pb definition and go client and server startup, please refer to [dubbogo-grpc](../dubbogo-grpc/README.md)
+For api definition and go client and server startup, please refer to [dubbogo-grpc](../dubbogo-grpc/README.md)

 ## Instructions